kipkir/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints alphabet in lowercase followed by a new line
+prints alphabets in lowercase the upercase followed by a new line